syarul/RNN/README.md

-# image_classifier
+# RNN
-Intro to Machine Learning (ML Zero to Hero) conversion to tfjs
+ML with Recurrent Neural Networks (NLP Zero to Hero) conversion to tfjs

+Related to Part 4, Part 5